ramsterhad/deep-danbooru-tag-assist-app/README.md

 Change `source` to the Miniconda directory (e.g. /home/username/miniconda3/etc/profile.d/conda.sh)
 Change `PROJECTPATH` to the RESNET model directory (e.g. /home/username/deepdanbooru-v3-20200915-sgd-e30/

-To adapt the configuration of DDTA, adapt the `.env` file or create `.env.local`.
+To adapt the configuration of DDTA, adapt the `.env` file or create `.env.local` so an update doesn't overwrite your configuration.

 | Parameter                                  | default value                      |
 |--------------------------------------------|------------------------------------|